theaquamarine/windows-powershell-docs/docset/windows/netadapter/get-netadaptersriov.md

 The possible values for SriovSupport include the following:

 - Unknown: Ensure that the computer has hardware support for SR-IOV and that I/O virtualization is enabled in the BIOS.
-Also ensure that the computer is running Windows Server® 2012 and later.
+Also ensure that the computer is running Windows Server??
+2012 and later.
 - Supported: SR-IOV is supported and should be functioning properly.
 - MissingAcs: SR-IOV cannot be used on this network adapter as the PCI Express hardware does not support Access Control Services (ACS).
 This device may work in an alternate PCI Express slot.